jacebenson/cedar/docs/versioned_docs/version-2.0/builds.md

 ## API

-The api side of Redwood is transpiled by Babel into the `./api/dist` folder.
+The api side of Cedar is transpiled by Babel into the `./api/dist` folder.

 ### Steps on Netlify